Zardoz89/trillek-firmware/README.md

  * dev_slot (byte) : Slot were is the device
  * dev_type (byte) : Device type, that allow to a more fast search for speficic device types

-The max expected size of the table is 32 * 2 = 64 bytes
+The max expected size of the table is 32 * 2 = 64 bytes, but we reserve more space in the case that the specs changes.

 ## Build it